2023 New Brunsnwick Income Tax Calculator

 Potential Delays in Refund

-Expect delays when your tax return isn’t impeccably accurate.
-Incorrect information, missing details, or incompatible tax calculations could lead to the CRA re-evaluating your return, which might prolong your waiting period.
+Expect delays when your tax return is not completely accurate.
+Wrong information, missing details, or wrong tax calculations can cause the CRA to check your return again.
+This might make you wait longer.

 Influence of Peak Periods